 Thus, a positive or negative Earnings ESP reading theoretically indicates the likely deviation of the actual earnings from the consensus estimate.
 However, the model's predictive power is significant for positive ESP readings only.

 A positive Earnings ESP is a strong predictor of an earnings beat, particularly when combined with a Zacks Rank #1 (Strong Buy), 2 (Buy) or 3 (Hold).
 Our research shows that stocks with this combination produce a positive surprise nearly 70% of the time, and a solid Zacks Rank actually increases the predictive power of Earnings ESP.

 Please note that a negative Earnings ESP reading is not indicative of an earnings miss.
 Our research shows that it is difficult to predict an earnings beat with any degree of confidence for stocks with negative Earnings ESP readings and/or Zacks Rank of 4 (Sell) or 5 (Strong Sell).

 How Have the Numbers Shaped Up for Calavo?

-For Calavo, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For Calavo, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +9.59%.

-So, this combination makes it difficult to conclusively predict that Calavo will beat the consensus EPS estimate.
+So, this combination indicates that Calavo will most likely beat the consensus EPS estimate.